 When it comes to questions, there’s a noticeable difference between presenting in person and presenting virtually.

 Alicia has observed that, in person, questions tend to be meaningful, and the answers usually apply to almost everyone.
 With digital anonymity, the audience tends to be asking questions that are more person-specific.
 For example, they may ask for tech support or information they missed during a specific part of the presentation.

 To avoid significant interruptions, include a 10 to 15-minute question and answer session at the end of every presentation.
 If the audience is small, take it one step further, and offer video conferencing opportunities or contact information like an email address to go over individual concerns.

 5. Embrace Interruptions and Distractions

-The opportunity you and your team have when presenting virtually is to showcase your humanity.
+The opportunity you and your team have when presenting virtually is to share and showcase your humanity.